 There are two main economic scenarios in which a liquidity trap may present itself:

-A significant quantitative easing policy can create a situation in which a liquidity trap might appear, and indeed it seems as though one has appeared in recent years throughout the western world.
+A significant quantitative easing policy can create a situation in which a liquidity trap might appear, and indeed it seems as though one did appear throughout the western world in the years after the 2008-09 global financial crisis.
 The problem is twofold:

-With low interest rates (and therefore low profitability from lending) and a banking system that is still struggling with solvency issues after making so many bad loans in the run up to the 2008 economic meltdown, the high-street banks have been reluctant to make any more risky loans.
+With low interest rates (and therefore low profitability from lending) and a banking system that was struggling with solvency issues after making so many bad loans in the run up to the 2008 economic meltdown, the high-street banks had been reluctant to make any more risky loans.

-They have instead preferred to invest in financial securities - which is the primary reason why so many stocks/equities are so expensive even whilst a pandemic has led our political elites to shut down our economies.
-Price to earnings ratios on the stock market are historically very high.
+Instead they preferred to invest in financial securities - which is the primary reason why so many stocks/equities became so expensive even while an emerging pandemic led the political elites to lockdown the global economy.
+Price to earnings ratios on the stock market rose to historical highs.

-Of course, the inflated stock market following numerous rounds of quantitative easing is probably working just to delay an eventual burst of inflation rather than prevent it.
-In that case it would be incorrect to regard quantitative easing as a cause of a permanent liquidity trap, because once the extra money does reach the real economy and starts being spent in the goods market rather than the financial assets market, look out for inflation to rise sharply (and interest rates too unless the government acts to keep them down).
+Of course, the inflated stock market following numerous rounds of quantitative easing was probably working just to delay an eventual burst of inflation rather than prevent it.
+In that case it would be incorrect to regard quantitative easing as a cause of a permanent liquidity trap, because once the extra money reaches the real economy and is spent in the goods market rather than the financial assets market, inflation should rise sharply, and interest rates too (as indeed happened in 2022).

 Another historically rare situation occurs when the economy goes through a severe economic slowdown.
 In these circumstances a lack of spending in the economy can cause prices to start falling i.e. deflation.